serranoarevalo/GemCollector/README.md

 # GemCollector
-Game Collector Game with Unity 5 and C#
+Gem Collector Game with Unity 5 and C#